 Before you start your well-deserved weekend, here are the latest WP news: Now that the release date of WordPress 5.0 is known, there is of course hardly any other topic.
 The first WordPress 5.0 beta is already available for testing, there is a new defaulttheme and more and more plugin- and theme- manufacturers are releasing new Gutenberg -features.
 To make sure that you are also well prepared for WordPress 5.0, we have our brand new Gutenberg e-book with us today.

 With the major update to WordPress 5.0, which is scheduled for mid-November, the new WordPress editor a.k.a.
 "Gutenberg" will be integrated into the WordPress core.
-This replaces Gutenberg with the TinyMCE editor, which has been the standard in WordPress for over ten years.
-To help you decide when it really makes sense to update your site(n) to WordPress 5.0, we've included a Gutenberg E-Book Special with the most important facts about the update.
+With this, Gutenberg replaces the TinyMCE editor, which has been standard in WordPress for over ten years.
+To help you decide when it really makes sense to update your site(n) to WordPress 5.0, we have prepared a Gutenberg e-book special with the most important facts about the update.
 In a total of six chapters, we show how the WordPress ecosystem is preparing for WordPress 5.0 and what Gutenberg means for your business.

-The first WordPress 5.0 beta is out now.
+The first WordPress 5.0 Beta is here

 ACF Blocks for Gutenberg

-The new 'Twenty Nineteen Theme
+The new 'Twenty Nineteen' theme

-With WordPress 5.0 comes not only the Gutenberg editor, but also the new defaultTheme 'Twenty Nineteen', which is of course fully Gutenberg compatible.
+With WordPress 5.0 comes not only the Gutenberg editor, but also the new defaulttheme 'Twenty Nineteen', which is of course fully Gutenberg-compatible.
 The first glimpses already look very promising!
-We are also working on Gutenberg-compatibility of the previous default-Themes for WordPress 5.0.
+Furthermore, the Gutenberg-compatibility of the previous default themes for WordPress 5.0 is being worked on.

-Customer Reporting with Google Data Studio
+Dashboard Customer Reporting with Google Data Studio

-We are in 2nd place!
+We are on the 2nd place!